berensp/berensp.github.io/_posts/2024-10-07-artes-liberales.md

 date: 2024-10-07
 author:	Paul Berens
 ---
-When I'd tell people I was majoring in Philosophy it wasn't uncommon for me to get a reflexive "Oh, what are you going to do with that?" *Probably philosophy consulting?* Truth is I didn't really have plans post graduation—although I did quickly figure out I wasn't interested in pursuing graduate studies in Philosophy with all those weirdos—I was merely captivated by the prospect of reading the great tomes of western civilization with these nerdy professors in tweed jackets.
+When I'd tell people I was majoring in Philosophy it wasn't uncommon for me to get a reflexive "Oh, what are you going to do with that?" *Probably philosophy consulting?* Truth is I didn't really have plans post graduation—although I did quickly figure out I wasn't interested in pursuing graduate studies in Philosophy with all those weirdos—I was merely captivated by the prospect of reading the great tomes of western civilization with these nerdy professors in tweed jackets *(ars artis gratia)*.

 Since the mid-20th century with the GI Bill, the university degree has been democratized, and for most students and their families the degree has represented an earnings premium; and *a fortiori* today, manifest in the sharp increase in STEM and the corresponding decline in the liberal arts[^1].